Australian passport: Ordinary passport

 Ordinary passports are ordinarily valid for 5 or 10 years.
 Children under 16 years of age are issued 5 year passports, and adults aged 75 or over may choose a 5 or 10 year validity.
 Other adult applicants are normally issued passports with a 10-year validity.
 Exceptions to this exist, such as in the case of concurrent passports.

-Ordinary passports in the P series issued since June 2014 have 34 usable visa pages, with a frequent traveller variant available containing 66 visa pages.
-The larger variant is available only to adult applicants seeking 10 year passports, as 5 year passports already have the same number of visa pages per year of validity.
+As of 2024, ordinary passports have 34 usable visa pages.
+A frequent traveller variant with 66 visa pages was phased out in December 2017 due to decreased demand as many countries stopped using physical visas or stamps.

 Diplomatic and official passport

 These are issued to people employed by or acting on behalf of the Australian Government, and are primarily for individuals in defined categories and roles, required to represent the Australian Government overseas in an official capacity.
 These passports may sometimes be issued to dependents of the principal applicant, where necessary to facilitate their travel or safety.

 These passports may only be issued to Australian citizens whose role or purpose of travel fits within the Ministerial Guidelines.
 Issuance is tightly controlled, due to the significance of formally representing an individual as acting overseas on behalf of the Australian Government.

 Unlike Ordinary passports, individuals have certain legislative and contractual obligations to the Australian Government when using or holding these passports.
 These passports may be cancelled without notice, if used outside the relevant provisions in the Ministerial Guidelines.